DHTMLX/gantt-docs/data/desktop/specifying_columns.md

 Resizing
 ----------

-{{pronote This functionality is available only in the PRO edition }}
+{{pronote The functionality below is available only in the PRO edition }}

 To provide users a possibility to resize a column by dragging the right column's border, use the [resize](api/gantt_columns_config.md) attribute in the related column's object: